Kapilbhaskar5060/api-platform-samples/README.md

 Feel free to modify and build upon the sample proxies.
 You can make changes in the Edge management UI or by editing the proxy XML files locally and redeploying.
 Whichever approach is comfortable for you.

 >Tip: If you use Sublime for local development, check out the [Sweetlime](https://github.com/apigee/Sweetlime) project on GitHub.
-Sweetlime is a Sublime plugin for developing API proxies for Apigee Edge.
+Sweet lime is a Sublime plugin for developing API proxies for Apigee Edge.

 Simply redeploy the proxies for changes to take effect.